sudisna/Myprojects/README.md

 # Myprojects
-Here will be the list of all the projects I have done and the updates on it :
+Here will be the list of all the projects I have done and the updates on them :

 1) IBM Watson Personality Insights